PowerPoint…love or hate it there are times when it can’t be avoided! Here are my PowerPoint tips to make you life a little bit easier…

 Use presenter view

-The easiest way to present using PowerPoint is using Presenter View.
+The last of my PowerPoint tips is to make sure you use the right setting whilst presenting.
+The easiest way to present is using Presenter View.
 This option allows you to see the full presentation and your notes whilst the audience only see the current slide.

 Want to find out more about me, take a look at my website www.helenporterpa.com.